ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Question 17.
-What is the difference between declaring a function in below format?
+What is the difference between declaring a function in the formats listed below?

 ```javascript
 var foo = function() {